c-wenlong/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

 * Command outputs with `[...]` refers to a truncated output for brevity in the User Guide.
-Within the app, additional details may be displayed
+Within the app, additional details may be displayed.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.